How to Use WPScan: A Step-by-Step Tutorial

 Pricing

-WPScan is a great tool to have under your site security belt.
-It’s an important part of WordPress security that is easy to use and effective.
+WPScan is a great tool to have under your WordPress security belt.
+It’s easy to use and effective.
 With that out of the way, let’s talk pricing.

 The enterprise edition of WPScan offers a free version that allows for up to 25 API calls per day.
 You can check how many API calls you’ve used in the “Account Status” box on your dashboard.